mikehmorrissey/tweet-id-ap/README.md

 # Find Tweet By Id

-This is an application that takes a tweet id, saves the tweet to the database if it's not already, and shows the tweet associated with that tweet id.
+This is an application that takes a tweet id, saves the tweet to the database (if it's not already), and shows the tweet associated with that id.